-At least once a month for healthy systems If your fish show signs of disease (fin rot, listless behavior, cloudy eyes) If your ammonia test kit indicates the presence of ammonia If your water is excessively cloudy We recommend that you test the pH of your water at least once a month.
+We recommend that you test the pH of your water at least once a month.
 An accurate pH test is very simple to perform using an API pH Test Kit.
-Water of Western PA and surrounding areas tends to have a alkaline pH of around 7.6 with a fairly high alkalinity content.
+Water of Western PA and surrounding areas tends to have an alkaline pH of around 7.6 with a fairly high alkalinity content.
 Alkalinity prevents pH from dropping quickly.
 Most community fish tend to be perfectly happy as long as the pH remains within a safe range of 6.8-7.6.
 We recommend the use of SeaChem Neutral Regulator with every water change to help maintain a safe pH